yogonwa/NobelLM/QDRANT_MIGRATION_GUIDE.md

-# Qdrant Migration Guide for NobelLM
+# Qdrant Migration Guide for NobelLM (Docker Strategy)

-This guide provides a step-by-step process to migrate the NobelLM project from Weaviate to Qdrant as the vector database backend.
+This guide provides a step-by-step process to migrate the NobelLM project from Weaviate to Qdrant as the vector database backend, using Docker for local and production deployments.
 It covers code changes, configuration, testing, and documentation updates.

 ---